Go to main navigation Navigation menu Skip navigation Home page Search

 Guest Lecturers

-The guest lecturers in the first edition of the course included:
+The guest lecturers in the first and second edition of the course included:

-Dan Singer, Partner and Leader of the Global Sports & Gaming Practice at McKinsey.
+Dan Singer, Senior Partner and Head of Global Sports & Entertainment at McKinsey.

-Nicolas Frevel, Head of Strategy at Hertha Berlin.
+Nicolas Frevel, Head of Strategy at Hertha BSC.

 Ricardo Fort, Founder of Sport by Fort.
 Former Vice President, Global Sports and Entertainment Partnerships at Coca-Cola and Senior Vice President, Global Brand, Product & Sponsorship Marketing at VISA.

-Professor Norman O'Reilly, Dean Graduate School of Business, University of Maine, USA.
+Norman O'Reilly, Professor and Dean of the Graduate School of Business, University of Maine, USA.

 Sample of guest lecturers in the course Investments and Value Creation in Global Sports